corda/corda/docs/source/tools-checkpoint-agent.rst

         <AppenderRef ref="Checkpoint-Agent-RollingFile-Appender"/>
     </Logger>

-.. warning:: you must specify "CheckpointAgent" as the logger name.
+.. warning:: You must specify "CheckpointAgent" as the logger name.

 In this instance we are specifying a Rolling File appender with archival rotation as follows: